PangYuanbo/subscription/backend/docs/NLP.md

         # Check for trial period
         is_trial = False
         trial_days = 0
-        if any(word in text_lower for word in ["免费", "试用", "trial", "free"]): is_trial = True
+        if any(word in text_lower for word in ["trial", "free"]): is_trial = True
             # Look for duration
-            if "三个月" in text or "3个月" in text or "3 个月" in text: trial_days = 90
+            if "3 months" in text or "three months" in text: trial_days = 90
-            elif "一个月" in text or "1个月" in text or "1 个月" in text: trial_days = 30
+            elif "1 month" in text or "one month" in text: trial_days = 30
-            elif "两个月" in text or "2个月" in text or "2 个月" in text: trial_days = 60
+            elif "2 months" in text or "two months" in text: trial_days = 60

         return {